-External Trigger (Idea, Insight, Flex, Xplorer, and Pursuit Cameras Only)
+External Trigger (Insight, Flex, Xplorer, and Pursuit Cameras Only)

 SPOT gives you several options in the manual exposure window for setting an external trigger.
-The options available vary depending on the Bit Depth selection.
-If more than one color channel is selected in the Image Setup's Filter Color setting (3-shot color cameras only), the only options for the type of External Trigger will be None or Edge.
-If a single color channel has been selected (3-shot color cameras) or if the camera is monochrome, the External Trigger options available will be None, Edge or Bulb.
+The options available vary depending on the bits per pixel selection.
+If 8, 12, or 14 bits per pixel are selected, the choices are None or Edge.
+If 24, 36, or 42 bits per pixel are selected, the options available are None, Edge, or Bulb.